wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

 Follow this procedure to invoke the API from the API Developer Portal:

 1. Click **Credentials** in the left pane.
 2. Click **Generate Credentials**.
-This creates credential for an internal application and subscribes this API to that internal application.
+This creates credentials for an internal application and subscribes this API to that internal application.
 2. Click **GENERATE ACCESS TOKEN**.
 Copy the generated access token.
 3. Click **Try Out** in the left pane.
 4. Paste the copied access token in the **Access Token** field.